hervenivon/awesome-discoveries/README.md

 * [A New Approach to Understanding How Machines Think](https://www.quantamagazine.org/been-kim-is-building-a-translator-for-artificial-intelligence-20190110) - An interview of Been Kim from Google Brain for the introduction of “Testing with Concept Activation Vectors” ([TCAV](https://arxiv.org/pdf/1711.11279.pdf))
 * [Machine Learning for Kids](https://machinelearningforkids.co.uk/) - If you want my mind, valuable not only for kids 😅
 * [A neural network can learn to organize the world it sees into concepts—just like we do](https://www.technologyreview.com/s/612746/a-neural-network-can-learn-to-organize-the-world-it-sees-into-conceptsjust-like-we-do) - In this [paper](https://arxiv.org/pdf/1811.10597.pdf), GAN are examined under a microscope, it is a major leap forward into comprehension of GANs.
-* [The Building Blocks of Interpretability](https://distill.pub/2018/building-blocks/) - A reproductible paper that combines different technics in order to better understand networks.
+* [The Building Blocks of Interpretability](https://distill.pub/2018/building-blocks/) - A reproducible paper that combines different technics in order to better understand networks.
-* [Four Experiments in Handwriting with a Neural Network](https://distill.pub/2016/handwriting/) - Interactive exeperiments to understand network based on your handwriting inputs
+* [Four Experiments in Handwriting with a Neural Network](https://distill.pub/2016/handwriting/) - Interactive experiments to understand network based on your handwriting inputs

 #### Games